 * In March, Amazon made a $2 million investment in Boston-based Beth Israel Deaconess Medical Center to test artificial intelligence tools.

-Since 2018, Amazon has made several big partnerships and investments in the healthcare industry, which will likely continue into the new decade.
-In 2018, Amazon purchased PillPack for 753 Million dollars to jump into the on-line pharmacy market.
-Amazon formed Amazon Care, an on-line virtual medical clinic for employees.
+Since 2018, Amazon has made several significant partnerships and investments in the healthcare industry, which will likely continue into the new decade.
+In 2018, Amazon purchased PillPack for 753 Million dollars to enter the online pharmacy market.
+Amazon formed Amazon Care, an online virtual medical clinic for employees.
 Later, Amazon made a second acquisition and snapped up a start-up called Health Navigator, which provides technology and services to digital health companies to be merged with Amazon Care.

 Amazon transgender employee Aetna health plans cover non-surgical medical treatment such as hormone “therapy” and mental health for minors with "gender dysphoria" (surgical interventions are considered when individuals reach age 18).